valinsky/blog/content/about.md

 UseHugoToc: false
 ---

-I'm a Senior Software Engineer with a focus on backend technologies.
+I'm a senior software engineer with a focus on backend technologies.
 I specialize in distributed systems architecture, database management, scalable REST APIs, Python, and AWS.

 I've held senior roles at multiple organizations, including Verizon, EAB, and currently Anaconda.